-On January 22, 2014, 21 of the Company's executives, including Mr. Dolan, were given the choice to receive all or half of their fiscal year 2014 bonuses (the "2014 Bonus"), if any were earned, in the form of shares of the Company's common stock (the "2014 Bonus Shares").
+In January 2014, 21 of the Company's executives were given the choice to receive all or half of their fiscal year 2014 bonuses (the "2014 Bonus"), if any were earned, in the form of shares of the Company's common stock (the "2014 Bonus Shares").
 Each executive could also elect not to participate in this program and to earn his or her 2014 Bonus in the form of cash.
-The amount of the 2014 Bonus was determined by the Compensation Committee of the Company's Board of Directors (the "Compensation Committee") on February 19, 2015.
+The amount of the 2014 Bonus was determined by the Compensation Committee on February 19, 2015.
 The number of 2014 Bonus Shares that was granted to those executives who elected to receive their 2014 Bonus entirely in the form of shares of common stock was calculated by dividing an amount equal to 1.5 times each executive's 2014 Bonus earned by the closing price of the Company's common stock on January 2, 2014.
-The number of 2014 Bonus Shares that was granted to those executives who elected to receive one-half of their 2014 Bonus in the form of shares of common stock was calculated by dividing an amount equal to 1.5 times one-half of each executive's 2014 Bonus earned by the closing price of the Company's common stock on January 2, 2014, with the cash portion equal 50% of their respective 2014 Bonus earned.
+The number of 2014 Bonus Shares that was granted to those executives who elected to receive one-half of their 2014 Bonus in the form of shares of common stock was calculated by dividing an amount equal to 1.5 times one-half of each executive's 2014 Bonus earned by the closing price of the Company's common stock on January 2, 2014, with the cash portion equal to 50% of their respective 2014 Bonus earned.
 The 2014 Bonus Shares were granted on February 20, 2015 and vested immediately.
+Each executive who received the 2014 Bonus Shares was obligated to hold such shares for at least one year, until February 20, 2016.
 Of the eligible executives, 17 elected to receive their entire 2014 Bonus in shares of common stock and 4 elected to receive 50% of their 2014 Bonus in shares of common stock and 50% in cash.
-The Company determined that the grant date criteria for accounting purposes for the 2014 Bonus Shares was met on July 9, 2014, and accordingly, has determined that the grant date criteria for accounting purposes for the 2014 Bonus Shares was met on July 9, 2014, and accordingly, has determined that the grant date criteria for accounting purposes for the Company recorded expense through the grant date of February 20, 2015.
+The Company determined that the grant date criteria for accounting purposes for the 2014 Bonus Shares was met on July 9, 2014, and accordingly, has determined that the grant date fair value of the 2014 Bonus Shares is \$19.25 per share, the closing price of the Company's common stock on that date, as adjusted to reflect the reverse stock split of the Company's common stock.
+The Company recorded expense through the grant date of February 20, 2015.

-In March 2013, 21 executives of the Company, including Mr. Dolan, elected to receive bonuses with respect to 2013 (collectively, the "2013 Bonus"), if any were earned, in the form of shares of the Company's common stock (collectively, the "2013 Bonus Shares").
-The 2013 Bonus Shares, if any were granted, would be granted on a date concurrent with the timing of normal 2013 bonus payouts and would be fully vested as of the date of grant, with the number of 2013 Bonus Shares calculated by dividing amounts equal to 1.5 times the respective 2013 Bonus amounts earned, as determined by the Compensation Committee, by the closing price of the Company's common stock on the date of grant.
-The Company recorded stock-based compensation expense for the 2013 Bonus Shares commensurate with the expected achievement level represented by the Company's accrual for its company-wide incentive bonus program, as the performance metrics for each were consistent.
-On February 11, 2014, the Compensation Committee determined the achievement level for the 2013 Bonus Shares and also that such shares would be granted and vest on effective February 18, 2014.
-Accordingly, the Company granted 0.2 million 2013 Bonus Shares on February 18, 2014, based on the closing price of the Company's common stock on the date of grant.
-These shares are included in the amounts reported both as "Granted" and "Vested" in the restricted stock grant table below.
+In March 2013, 21 executives of the Company elected to receive their fiscal 2013 bonuses (collectively, the "2013 Bonus"), if any were earned, in the form of shares of the Company's common stock (collectively, the "2013 Bonus Shares").
+The 2013 Bonus Shares vested immediately, on February 18, 2014, with the number of shares granted calculated by dividing amounts equal to 1.5 times the respective 2013 Bonus amounts earned, as determined by the Compensation Committee, by the closing price of the Company's common stock on the date of grant.
+The Company recorded stock-based compensation expense for the 2013 Bonus Shares from January 1, 2013 through the grant date of February 18, 2014.